fabianlim/ktir-cpu/docs/cross_core_scheduling.md

 GridExecutor          owns the message queue and drives every core's generator
 ```

-Everything else is either above this path (clients) or off it entirely
+Everything else is either above this path (clients of `CommOps`) or
-(remote-LX peeks).
+off it entirely (synchronous remote-LX peeks).

 ---